 The computer code and data files described and made available on this web page are distributed under the MIT license.

-HALTON, a Python library which computes elements of a Halton Quasi Monte Carlo (QMC) sequence, using a simple interface.
+halton, a Python code which computes elements of a Halton Quasi Monte Carlo (QMC) sequence, using a simple interface.

-HAMMERSLEY, a Python library which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.
+hammersley, a Python code which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.

-NORMAL, a Python library which contains random number generators (RNG's) for normally distributed values.
+normal, a Python code which contains random number generators (RNG's) for normally distributed values.

-VAN_DER_CORPUT, a Python library which computes elements of a 1D van der Corput Quasi Monte Carlo (QMC) sequence using a simple interface.
+van_der_corput, a Python code which computes elements of a 1D van der Corput Quasi Monte Carlo (QMC) sequence using a simple interface.